marcelkliemannel/intellij-developer-tools-plugin/README.md

 All inputs and configurations of the dialog will be stored on the application level.

+## Versioning

+Due to API breaking changes in IntelliJ 2024.2, the plugin will be maintained in two release branches (both will get the same features and bugfixes):

+- Release 4.* (maintained in branch `release_4-until-build-2024.1`) until IntelliJ 2024.1.*
+- Release 5.* (maintained in branch `main`) starting from IntelliJ 2024.2.*

+The release 4 will be supported until the latest stable Android Studio uses IntelliJ 2024.2.

 ## Development

 This plugin is not seen as a library.
 Therefore, code changes do not necessarily adhere to the semantics version rules.